pechyonkin/pechyonkin.github.io/portfolio.md

 tags: portfolio
 ---

-##
+### Commercial Applications

-I built an automated sales pipeline using machine learning.
+- I built an **automated sales pipeline** using machine learning for a client.
 Estimated customer return dates for auto dealers all across China.
+- **Deep learning in industrial defect detection**.
+I researched, created data collection pipeline (industrial cameras and lighting setup), collected and labelled data, trained a CNN and delivered a proof of concept to a client.
+System performance was on par with human quality assurance employees.

 ### Deep Learning